anilahsu/travel-support/README.md

 ## User Guide Website
-A small NextJs website developed with Typescript and Next13.
+A small NextJS website developed with Typescript and Next13.

 ### Feature
 - Supports the theme of dark mode and light mode.